When is the best time to visit?

 Malaysians crowd the city during school holidays in early April, early August, and mid-November to early January.
 Thaipusam, a key Hindu festival, is dedicated as a celebration of thanksgiving to Lord Subramaniam.
 The festival is held on the tenth month of the Hindu calendar which falls between mid-January to mid-February.
 Thaipusam is celebrated by many including the Hindu individuals of South India and the Tamil-speaking Hindu communities throughout Malaysia.
 During the ceremony, parades and rituals take place throughout the whole country, with the most famous ceremonial acts performing at the Batu Caves in Kuala Lumpur, which sees over one million people gather each year.
 Travellers and locals gather to soak up the memorising colours, noise and activities of Thaipusam.
-The hotels will be full, and to take advantage of flight deals and make your bookings in advance if you want to visit during this period.
+Most hotels will be full during this period, so make sure you book your flight and accommodations in advance.
+This will also allow you to take advantage of possible flight deals and avoid disappointment.

 Why visit KL?